martinstarkov/ecs/README.md

     }
 }
 ```
 If components are removed from an entity during the for-loop, the cache will be update accordingly after the `Update()` function has finished.
-This means that entities changed during the loop might still exist in the `entities` vector until the end of the `Update()` call.
+This means that entities changed during the loop will still exist in the `entities` vector until the end of the `Update()` call.
-As mentioned previously, the component references in the `entities` vector will remain valid and point to the component memory (even after a component is removed) until that memory is overriden by a new component addition.
-This is a design choice.
+As mentioned previously, if a system destroys entitites, the user must call ```Refresh()``` on the manager in order for the manager to destruct the entities and their respective components.

 Systems can be registered with the manager as follows.
 ```c++